For Cave Tour Safety Information please click here.

-Be aware that rattlesnakes are sometimes found in priairie dog towns and other areas of the park.
+Be aware that rattlesnakes are sometimes found in prairie dog towns and other areas of the park.
 Bison also frequent prairie dog towns.
-They can run 35 mph and may weigh a ton!
-Stay a safe distance (at least 75-100 yards from a bison) from all wildlife.
+Bison are amazingly fast and quick!
+They can run 35 mph, may weigh a ton, and have horns!
+Stay a safe distance (at least 100 yards from a bison) from them and all wildlife.

-To protect your pet and park wildlife remember: pets are not permitted in the backcountry.
-They are permitted on the Elk Mountain and Prairie Vista Nature Trails.
+To protect your pet and park wildlife remember: pets are not permitted in the backcountry which includes areas near roadways and most trails.
+They are permitted in the visitor center area and campground and on the Elk Mountain and Prairie Vista Nature Trails.
 Pets may not be left unattended and must be on a leash at all times.
 Be aware that ticks are common in high grass.
 They may affect you and/or your pet.